-"Discount airlines may offer a lower price upfront, but they often squeeze in hidden charges that many don't realize (they'll pay) until after the fact," said Holly Johnson, owner of frugal travel website Club Thrifty.
-Many traditional full-service airlines also have added fees in recent years.
+“Discount airlines may offer a lower price upfront, but they often squeeze in hidden charges that many don’t realize [they’ll pay] until after the fact,” said Holly Johnson, owner of frugal travel site Club Thrifty.
+And it’s not just the discounters.
+Even traditional full-service airlines have ramped up their fees in recent years.

 The cost of those cheap airline tickets will go up — substantially — if you need to make a change to your tickets.
 "American Airlines charges may range from $75 to $200 to change your ticket," said Lee Huffman, who writes about travel and travel hacking on his website Bald Thoughts.